Once a reliable cash cow, Amazon's cloud business slows as companies pull back on service

 Companies are trimming their expenses amid concerns about high inflation and fears that a recession might be around the corner.
 And many of them are being more cautious about their cloud costs, leading to a slowdown in one of Amazon's profitable businesses.
 The tech giant's first quarter earnings report showed its cloud unit generated $21.4 billion and was growing at 16% in the first three months of this year — much slower than the 37% growth rate a year prior.

-It is under those circumstances that AWS will host its two-day security-focused cloud conference starting Tuesday in Anaheim, California.
+It is under those circumstances that AWS held its two-day security-focused cloud conference Tuesday in Anaheim, California.
 The meeting is one of several big events Amazon hosts annually to tout its cloud offerings to its clients or other companies that might be interested in storing their data on its vast network of servers around the world.

+The conference, though, was overshadowed on Tuesday afternoon when an AWS outage hampered the ability of many customers to operate their sites.
+Amazon said it fixed the issue within four hours.

 AWS is the market leader in the cloud arena, and its customers include some of the world’s biggest businesses and organizations, such as Netflix, Coca-Cola and government agencies.
 But Amazon executives have said the unit is facing short-term headwinds as companies look for ways to save money by reallocating their spending or cutting back on features they don’t need.